Delete a Debt Collection 2026: New Swiss SchKG Rules

 Key Takeaways

-- Administrative fee of CHF 40 at the debt collection office
+- The flat fee at the debt collection office is CHF 40 (the maximum allowed).

-In Switzerland, anyone can initiate a debt collection against anyone else without having to prove the existence of a real claim.
-Until the affected person reacts, the entry remains visible in the register.
-Such situations typically arise from:
+In Switzerland, anyone can initiate a debt collection against anyone else without first proving the claim is real.
+Until you react, the entry sits in the register and shows up on your extract.
+These situations usually come from:

 - Mix-ups: same name, wrong address